Shubhayu-Das/VL803-projects/OOO processor/README.md

 $ pip install pysimplegui
 ```

 I have tested the code on Python 3.8.7 on both the OS (Windows 1903 build and Ubuntu 20.04.01 LTS), if there are any issues, please raise an Issue on Github.
 The GUI might appear very different in different OSes.
 That's just Python, I can't do anything about it.
+PySimpleGUI restricts me in dynamically setting the positions, depending on the screen resolution.
+I can only guarantee proper working on a 1920x1080 screen.
+On smaller screens, you really need to reduce the ```GUI_FONTSIZE``` variable in ```constants.py```.

 --------------------